 On July 12, 2003, less than four months after the death of his wife, he was hospitalized at Baptist Hospital in Nashville and died of heart, lung and kidney failure from MSA and diabetes.

 Excess Fat in the Liver Causes Diabetes

 Most cases of Type II diabetes are caused by having excess fat in the liver.
-Everybody's blood sugar rises after they eat.
+Everybody’s blood sugar rises after they eat.
 To keep your blood sugar from rising too high, your pancreas releases insulin which lowers blood sugar levels by driving the sugar from your bloodstream into your liver, but if your liver is full of fat, your liver does not accept the sugar and blood sugar levels rise even higher.
 This causes sugar to stick to the outer membranes of cells throughout the body.
 Once stuck on a cell membrane, sugar can never get off.
 It is eventually converted to sorbitol that destroys the cell.
-Diabetes causes:
+Diabetes can cause:

 • plaques to form in arteries that start the process that leads to heart attacks